 Significant, ongoing exposure to moisture can cause penetrating damp in your home.
 You’re most likely to see penetrating damp where walls or joinery elements get exposed to water.
-Leaking roofs, burst pipes and fractures around sinks are common causes of this type of damp.
+Leaking roofs, burst pipes, and fractures around sinks are common causes of this type of damp.

 As well as being a sitcom from the 1970s, rising damp is a serious issue for any property.
 It’s rarer than other damp-related problems, but it’s also much more challenging to fix.
-Rising damp occurs when moisture in or below the ground reaches your floors and then creeps up the walls.
+Rising damp occurs when moisture in or below the ground reaches your floors and creeps up the walls.

-Damp Survey Cost — What to Expect
+Damp Survey Cost — What Prices to Expect in 2023

 There’s no hard and fast rule for how much a damp survey will cost.
 Several factors combine to mean some surveys cost more than others.
 The main thing that affects prices is your property’s size.
 The more ground a surveyor has to cover, the longer their survey will take and the more they’ll charge.